Board of Directors and Executive Team

-Edward Buttery joined the supramax trading desk at Clarksons shipbrokers in 2005 after attending Oxford University.
+Edward Buttery joined the Supramax trading desk at Clarksons shipbrokers in 2005 after attending Oxford University.
 He went on to be a chartering manager at Pacific Basin between 2006 and 2008.
 He served as the Deputy COO of dry bulk shipping operator Asia Maritime Pacific from 2008 to 2010.
 During this time he sat the Institute of Chartered Ship broker’s examinations for which he was awarded prizes including the President’s prize for best overall results globally.
-Having gained a foundation in chartering he embarked on a Masters degree in Shipping, Trade and Finance at Cass Business School (now Bayes Business School) in London where he graduated with Merit.
+Having gained a foundation in chartering he embarked on a Masters degree in Shipping, Trade and Finance at CASS Business school in London where he graduated with Merit.
 From there he joined the shipping team at Nordea Bank, lending senior debt to global shipping companies with a presence in Asia.
 He left Nordea to begin the work to set up what would become Taylor Maritime.
 Mr Buttery was winner of the Seatrade Asia Young Person of the Year award in 2017.

 Deputy Chief Executive Officer